 Researchers are looking to understand the root cause of endometriosis.
 It’s thought that women who have endometriosis may have abnormal immune system responses.
 This could stem from endometriosis.
 Or endometriosis may be a result of this factor.
 There are likely many things related to triggering this condition.

 There are more autoimmune conditions that have been linked to endometriosis in different ways.
 But the statistical connections are less clear.
 For example, multiple sclerosis and systemic lupus are sometimes identified as autoimmune conditions that women with endometriosis are at risk for.
-At least one study admits that we don’t yet conclusively know if a connection exists.

 There are other comorbidities that come with endometriosis.
 We’re still learning more about how they link together.
 For instance, upper respiratory infections and vaginal infections may occur more often when you have endometriosis.